SebastianOpriel/mds-wiki/Home.md

 The IDS self-disclosure are available at https://ids.broker.mobilitydataspace.io The IDS interface for publishing a resource can be found at https://ids.broker.test.mobilitydataspace.io/infrastructure **(available for POST requests only)**

+#### Clearing House
+For logging purposes a valid Clearing House URL must be configured in the Dataspace Connector configuration.
+The Clearing House URL for the test stage is https://logging.test.mobilitydataspace.io/messages/log/ In the Dataspace Connector configuration the value of the clearing.house.url property must be set accordingly.
+More information on how to configure the Clearing House URL for the Dataspace Connector can be found here: https://international-data-spaces-association.github.io/DataspaceConnector/Deployment/Configuration#ids-settings

 ### Demo environment
 An overview of the test environment can be found here: https://logging.mobilitydataspace.io/